 While I love summer salads with fresh produce from the farmer’s market, you can still have a healthy lunch without eating a traditional veggie salad.
 A cooked shrimp salad recipe is also great to make if you’re vacationing at the beach and have access to fresh shrimp!
 If you want a heartier salad with shrimp, try making an orzo shrimp salad.
 Grab some extra seafood and make a crab and shrimp boil while you’re add it.

 For those cooler days when you have a little more time, try your hand at making a dark roux and give crawfish or shrimp etoufee a try, you can use shrimp or frozen crawfish, or make some Southerrn-style shrimp and grits.

 My typical lunch is whatever is leftover from dinner, but with the thermostat staying in the 90º, I’ve been craving something light and cold.
-Shrimp flavored with onions, dill and old bay and tossed in a light lemon and mayonnaise dressing is so simple but will become a staple in your house.
+Shrimp flavored with onions, dill and Old Bay and tossed in a light lemon and mayonnaise dressing is so simple but will become a staple in your house.

-What is Old Bay seasoning
+Old Bay Shrimp Salad: What is Old Bay Seasoning?